Cross-Border Payments Infrastructure & Protection -

 Transaction Monitoring

-Payment activity is monitored to detect unusual behaviour.
+Payment activity is monitored continuously to detect unusual behaviour.

 Record Keeping

-Transaction histories must be stored for audit purposes.
+Transaction histories must be stored securely for audit and compliance purposes.

 Sanctions Screening